Bunlong/next-timeago/README.md

 # next-time-ago

-Time-ago component for your next React apps.
+A lightweight tiny time-ago component for your next React apps.

 ## 💡 Usage